Legal

 For further information or a copy of the safeguard for any of the transfers below, email privacy@tutorperch.com.

-- Transfer mechanism: Addendum to the EU Standard Contractual Clauses (SCCs).
-The EU-US Data Privacy Framework, with its UK Extension, provides a complementary basis where Cloudflare is self-certified.
+Every transfer below is covered by the same standard mechanism: the Addendum to the EU Standard Contractual Clauses (SCCs), with the EU-US Data Privacy Framework's UK Extension as a complementary basis where the recipient is self-certified.

 Children